 319 Grant Program

-319(h) Grant Funding Information
+Clean Water Act Section 319 Grant Funding Information

 319 Projects often include an element of restoration.
 Pictured above, a volunteer plants a Hau Tree (Hibiscus tiliaceus) while others remove non-native, invasive grasses.

-The Polluted Runoff Control (PRC) Program administers grant money it receives from the EPA (through Section 319(h) of the Federal Clean Water Act) to address polluted runoff.
-Section 319(h) funds support the implementation of polluted runoff control projects on a watershed or waterbody scale.
-Generally, 319-funded projects implement a component of an existing watershed management plan, total maximum daily load (TMDL), or other work/action plan to address water quality issues.
-Projects have a reasonable expectation of delivering water quality improvements.
-Information on previously funded 319 projects can be found at the Hawai’i Water Quality Extension Program.
+The PRC Program administers grant money it receives from the EPA through Section 319(h) of the Clean Water Act to address polluted runoff.
+Section 319 funds support the implementation of polluted runoff control projects on a watershed or waterbody scale.
+Generally, 319-funded projects implement a component of an approved watershed-based plan or alternative plan to restore impaired waters or protect high quality waters.

-Submitting a 319(h) Grant Proposal
+Submitting a 319 Grant Proposal

-State and local entities that are legally considered governmental institutions may be eligible for 319(h) funding outside of the RFP if funds are available.
+State and local entities that are legally considered governmental institutions may be eligible for 319 funding outside of the RFP if funds are available.

 Contact the PRC Program ([email protected] or 808-586-4309) for more information about submitting grant proposals or to receive copies of the most recent RFPs.